hypertrack/live-app-ios/README.md

 ## Contribute
 Feel free to clone, use, and contribute back via [pull requests](https://help.github.com/articles/about-pull-requests/).
 We'd love to see your pull requests - send them in!
 Please use the [issues tracker](https://github.com/hypertrack/hypertrack-live-ios/issues) to raise bug reports and feature requests.

-We are excited to see what live location feature you build in your app using this project.
+We are excited to see what Live Location feature you build in your app using this project.
 Do ping us at help@hypertrack.com once you build one, and we would love to feature your app on our blog!

 ## Support
 Join our [Slack community](http://slack.hypertrack.com) for instant responses.
 You can also email us at help@hypertrack.com.